palantir/conjure/docs/spec/wire.md

 1. **Round-trip of unknown variants** TODO ask Mark.

-1. **GZIP compression** It is RECOMMENDED that servers and clients support gzip compression as it is often more performant.

 1. **CORS and HTTP preflight requests** Browsers perform preflight requests with the `OPTIONS` http method before sending real requests.
 Servers MUST support this method to be browser compatible.
 TODO: add access-control-allowed-headers.
 TODO: refer to INFO sec quip doc.

 1. **HTTP/2** It is RECOMMENDED that clients and servers both support HTTP/2.
 Clients and servers MUST support HTTP/1 and HTTP/1.1.
 TODO(remove HTTP/1?)

 ## JSON format
-This format defines a recursive function `JSON(t)` which maps all Conjure types, `t`, to JSON types defined in [RFC 7159](https://tools.ietf.org/html/rfc7159).
+This format describes the JSON representation defined in [RFC 7159](https://tools.ietf.org/html/rfc7159) of all Conjure types.

 **Built-in types:**